renaud/ir_tutorial_lucene/doc/LucenePracticals.md

 ### 1.2.
 Search documents

-`ch.epfl.coling.lucene.Searcher` demonstate how to perform index search.
-You can test the *query parser* with the following queries:
+`ch.epfl.coling.lucene.Searcher` demonstates how to perform index search.
+You can launch it and test the *query parser* with the following queries:

 * `jumps`
 * `jum`